Mathematics

 Our vision within the mathematics department is to enable students to build a secure framework of mathematical skills and reasoning, which they can use and apply with confidence in the real world.
 The mathematics department aims to develop mathematical fluency and mastery of key concepts and skills to enable students to use mathematics with confidence in their everyday and future adult lives.
 We will support all students and challenge them to fulfil their full potential.

 Mathematics aims to develop students’ mathematical confidence allowing them to become resilient learners who can solve a range of complex problems and can also critically analyse the world around us.
-Mathematics is a universal language which underpins many other areas of the curriculum; as well as developing skills that will help with everyday life such as budgeting for household goods, running a business and understanding politics.
+Mathematics is a universal language which underpins many other areas of the curriculum as well as developing skills that will help with everyday life such as budgeting for household goods, running a business and understanding politics.
 The principles of mathematics are universal no matter what part of the world you are in.

 Mathematics is the study of numbers, shapes, and space.
 Students will start Key Stage 3 by building on their Key Stage 2 learning to retrieve and develop their core mathematical skills.
 Whilst following a dedicated sequence of lessons, all students will be developing their knowledge, skills and understanding across the key learning strands: number, algebra, ratio, proportion, probability, statistics, geometry and measures.
 Each mathematics lesson is designed to fully challenge students while still being accessible to all through differentiated teacher support.
 Every lesson is carefully planned by the individual teacher, allowing them to implement their own teaching style and tailor the content of the lesson to the specific class in front of them.
 Maths lessons feature clear modelling, class discussion and independent practice.